dankamongmen/libnotcurses-sys/README.md

 It adds greater safety and type correctness over the underlying C library API, while trying to remain very close to it.

-## Versioning

-Current libnotcurses-sys **`3.0.0`** is compatible with notcurses API **`3.0.0`**.

-Both project's version number are independent from each other.
-Historically, version *1* and *2* of this library didn't follow semver, but was tied to the API version, never enjoying a major version *0* for exploratory development.

-This is why version **3** is following semver as if it were major version *0*.

-This means a rapid pace of development of the API, while any breaking changes happening wont be reflected by a major version bump.

 ## Example

-Where you use the more safely wrapped types, with its methods and constructors, and error handling with the `NcResult` enum:

 ```rust
 use libnotcurses_sys::*;